PyroLife ITN Training Event 4:

 Organised by PyroLife, WIMEK and PE&RC

-Fire behavior is becoming globally more extreme and wildfires more prevalent in previously less-fire prone regions.
+Fire behavior is becoming globally more extreme and wildfires more prevalent in previously less fire-prone regions.
 This challenge cannot be solved with the traditional mono-disciplinary approach of fire suppression.
 There is a critical need to change fire management from fire resistance to landscape resilience: Living with fire.
 Achieving this integrated fire management requires inter- and transdisciplinary research based on four axes of diversity: combining cross-geography, cross-risk, and cross-sector approaches while embracing social diversity.

-Central to the course are two recurring themes: 1) Diversity: what diversity of knowledge and people is required in integrated fire management?
+Central to the course were two recurring themes: 1) Diversity: what diversity of knowledge and people is required in integrated fire management?
 2) What should be determined locally, and what knowledge and methods are universally or globally applicable

 In-person module | ||